 This is the first time the information has been added to labels in the United States.
 While most patients remain unaware of the potential vision loss and side effects, they may have avoided permanent retinal damage if earlier warnings had been provided about the risks.

-While the medical community has recently learned of the adverse effects associated with the drug, Elmiron’s manufacturer has known of the potential long-term damage for over 20 years.
+While the medical community has recently learned of the adverse side effects associated with Elmiron, its manufacturer has known of the potential long-term damage for over 20 years.
 It was reported that in early clinical trials, patients who took Elmiron for three to four years, reported vision and eye-related side effects.

 Drug manufacturers are responsible for ensuring the safety and efficacy of their products before allowing for public consumption.
 Not doing so has increased the likelihood of thousands of lawsuits across the United States.